mattstruble/mattstruble.github.io/content/projects/heineken-ar/index.md

 description: A web app that blended augmented reality and artificial intelligence to create an interactive user experience for the Heineken® Formula 1 campaign.
 The campaign was the first time a brand has used web-based AR technology to power a live competition globally.
 cover:
     src: heineken-cheers.jpg
     alt: An image separated into three columns.
-The first column shows two Heineken F1 bottles with a white bottle icon overlayed on top.
+The first column shows two Heineken F1 bottles with a white bottle icon overlaid on top.
 The second column shows a f1 car rising out of a table with the racing lights above.
 The third column shows an image of winning two tickets to a concert.
 ---

 A web app that blended augmented reality and artificial intelligence to create an interactive user experience for the [Heineken® Formula 1](https://www.heineken.com/formula-1) campaign.